Short on time? Here is the best adware removal tool in 2022:

 In my testing, AdwCleaner removed all of the adware from my desktop and browser, even flagging some of the bloatware that came bundled with my new printer.
 AdwCleaner also removed junkware from my PC, which improved my device’s performance as well.

-However, AdwCleaner doesn’t have real-time protection, malware scanning, or any cybersecurity protections.
-But Malwarebytes Premium definitely does!
+However, AdwCleaner doesn’t have real-time protection, malware scanning, or any cybersecurity protections like Norton, Bitdefender, or TotalAV.
+But Malwarebytes Premium definitely does — and it only costs $44.99 / year!

 If you’re only looking for adware detection and removal, AdwCleaner is a good choice.
 But, if you’re also looking for malware protection and additional online security tools, you’ll need to look elsewhere.

-How I Rated the Best Adware Removal Software in 2022
+How to Choose the Best Adware Removal Software in 2022

 - Web protections.
 Adware infects a device because a computer doesn’t have strong enough online protections.
-I looked for software that includes internet security features like anti-phishing protection, a virtual private network (VPN), a network firewall, identity theft protections, and others to make sure no adware can get onto a system in the first place.
+So you should look for software that includes internet security features like anti-phishing protection, a virtual private network (VPN), and a firewall to make sure no adware can get onto your system in the first place.
+Norton offers all of these features, and its VPN has unlimited data on all plans, so it’s an excellent choice.

 Top Brands That Didn’t Make the Cut

 - Heimdal.
-Heimdal is good at detecting adware and other types of malware, but it’s more difficult to use and understand than most other internet security products.
+Heimdal is good at detecting adware and other types of malware, but it’s more difficult to use and understand than most other internet security products, which lost it a place on my list.

 - Webroot.
 Webroot has a fast antivirus scanner, decent web protections, and a user-friendly interface.
 However, Webroot’s adware detection rates were pretty bad during testing — it missed most of my adware samples.